rickwysocki/pw-jekyll/README.md

 - Be [topic-oriented](https://en.wikipedia.org/wiki/Topic-based_authoring).
 - Include two paragraphs of text.
 - Offer three links where users can find more information.
 - Display at least one representative image.
+Your image must include alt text.

 Remember to check the [Markdown syntax](https://www.markdownguide.org/basic-syntax/) documentation for formatting questions.